 Fact: Up to 80 per cent of patients will get a rash at the site of the bite, but it only sometimes looks like a bull’s eye.

-Sadly, Lyme disease isn't the only thing you have to worry about.
-Get to know more tick borne diseases and the warning signs to watch for.
+Sadly, Lyme disease isn’t the only thing you have to worry about this summer.
+Brush up on the various tick borne diseases that are on the rise.